es-ude/elastic-ai.creator/elasticai/creator/precomputation_rationale.md

 >>> conv(t)
 tensor([[6], [3], [9]])
 ```
 But we could have obtained the same result by slicing the tensor `t` along its channel axis then processing each channel individually and stacking the results again.
-For the hardware generating tool it is crucial to know the smallest possible unit the layer can be decomposed into.
+This occurs due to the groups parameter which creates three independent groups of inputs and outputs .For the hardware generating tool it is crucial to know the smallest possible unit the layer can be decomposed into.

 We could try to get that information from the pytorch modules automatically, however this poses a drastic development overhead taking human resources we do not have.
 Therefore we postpone this task.
 Instead we want to define an easy to use API allowing developers to specify information about how inputs and outputs of the layer are connected, ie. how the layer function can be decomposed into smaller functions.
 To cover the case above we could just use a structure like